ryancollingwood/DGAClassifier/quickstart.md

 ```

 # Go get a beverage ☕
-This will take a while as it's doing a couple of things
+This will take a LONG time as it's doing a couple of things, on a very tiny virtual machine.

 * Install virtualenv
 * Create a virtualenv `.venv`